jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/f.services_networking.md

 </p>
 </details>

+## <a name="netpol">Network Policy</a>
+### NP1 Network Policy
-### Create an nginx deployment of 2 replicas, expose it via a ClusterIP service on port 80.
+Create an nginx deployment of 2 replicas, expose it via a ClusterIP service on port 80.
 Create a NetworkPolicy so that only pods with labels 'access: granted' can access the deployment and apply it

 kubernetes.io > Documentation > Concepts > Services, Load Balancing, and Networking > [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/)